JJ Hooper: Later career

 On 18 January 2023, Hooper joined National League North club Gloucester City on a deal until the end of the 2022–23 season.
 He played seven games for the club, scoring one goal.

 On 6 July 2023, Hooper joined fellow National League North side Blyth Spartans, re-uniting with former South Shields boss Graham Fenton, whom he cited as a factor in his decision to join the club.
 He endured injuries in the first half of the 2023–24 season, though was praised by manager Jon Shaw for finding a run of good form around new year.
 He ended the campaign with 11 goals from 25 league games as Spartans were relegated in 21st place.

 On 9 August 2024, Hooper returned to the National League North with Spennymoor Town after impressing Graeme Lee during a trial.
 He was unable to establish himself in the first team, and had made only four substitute appearances before returning to Blyth Spartans on 14 November for an undisclosed fee.
 He scored five goals in 17 games in the 2024–25 season, which ended in a second successive relegation.
 He was released in May 2025.

 In September 2025, Hooper joined Northern Premier League Premier Division club Morpeth Town.
+He moved on to Bishop Auckland of the Northern Premier League Division One East in December 2025 after being offered better financial terms.
+He rejoined Morpeth Town on loan in February 2026.
+Both clubs were relegated at the end of the 2025–26 campaign.